A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Behaviour-induced dynamics in the low attack rate regime

-Then, applying the Routh-Hurwitz criterion for a fourth order polynomial (see \Cref{comp_EE_Erlang2} for the detailed computation), we obtain the following result. \begin{proposition} Let the assumptions of \Cref{EEteo} hold, and let $n=2$ in \eqref{erlang}.
-Then, there exists $k_+, k_-\ge0$ with $k_+>k_-$ such that EE is LAS for $k>k_+$, undergoes a Hopf bifurcation at $k=k_+$, and is unstable for $k\in (k_-, k_+)$.
-In particular, $k_+$ is the largest positive real root of the polynomial
+Then, applying the Routh-Hurwitz criterion to a fourth-order polynomial (see \Cref{comp_EE_Erlang2} for the details), we obtain the following result. \begin{proposition} Let the assumptions of \Cref{EEteo} hold, and let $n=2$ in \eqref{erlang}.
+Then, there exist $k_+, \,k_-\ge0$ with $k_+>k_-$ such that the EE is LAS for $k>k_+$, undergoes a Hopf bifurcation at $k=k_+$, and is unstable for $k\in (k_-, k_+)$.
+In particular, $k_+$ is the largest positive real root of

 where